 Other historical sites include Batu Bergambar near Sungai Jaong, Cursed Crocodile Stone in Santubong village and archaeological site of Bongkisam.

 It was formerly known and still preferably called Damai Central.

-The place has wide variety of facilities and services to offer.
-These include barbecue pits, camping ground, event venues, food courts and crafts bazaars.
+The place has wide variety of facilities and services to offer which include barbecue pits, camp ground, event venues, food courts and crafts bazaars.